 Officer proficiency in non-deadly force situations is critical for both the officer’s safety as well as the public’s safety.
-Game Wardens receive a minimum of 16 hours of annual training in defensive tactics, use of non-deadly force and ground fighting.
+Game wardens receive recurrent training in defensive tactics, use of non-deadly force, and ground fighting.

 Law enforcement officers in Montana receive police vehicle operators training at the Montana Law Enforcement Academy.
 Montana Game Wardens continue to receive this critical training throughout the rest of their career.
 The training teaches and refreshes emergency driving skills and methods and techniques for making safe traffic stops.